missfall111111/my-learning-record/treehole/blog.md

 put your hope on those persons.
 Sooner or farer ,you may meet someone you want.

 Good bye.
 Wish everyone happy everyone.
+# 2023.4.19
+Main thing is that you ought to stop not realistic inmagination,you miss something, and you imagine she is behind you ,so a useless class.You didn't acquint her at all, just observe and wait for chances.
+If you want spy just look at her eyes normally, just stare at her face.Show your attention!
+If there's not ang chance between you and someone ,forget,give up.
+When something happen,you should still focus on your main task,stop inagining .
+I wish a girlfriend to share my happiness and sadness, I wnat to speak up my secrets to her, make love with her ,help each other.So where are you ,my girlfried?
+Tqy?
+Which university you finally get?
+Am I a coward ?
+I evev don't know such an important things of you.
+Just love you deeply and secretly,why I am afraid to let others know my love?
+Inferiority?
+Poverty?
+But my love is true,your shadow take root in my heart forever.